MadhanGannarapu/Dev_lab/README.md

 A new Flutter project.

-## Getting Started
+## Description

-This project is a starting point for a Flutter application.
+The idea behind the this app is to improve your Flutter development skill

+## Flutter's official documnetation
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)